 Protecting your privacy is important to us.
 At all times we aim to respect any personal information you share with us, or that we receive from other organisations, and keep it safe.
 This Privacy Notice (Notice) explains how we hold and use personal information and your rights and options in relation to it.

 If you have any questions about this Notice please contact us using the details in the “Contact us” section below.
 This Notice contains important information about your personal rights to privacy.
 Please read it carefully to understand how and why we use your personal information.

-For example, personal information that you give us by filling in forms on our websites or offline (including signing up for our newsletter, fundraising and/or volunteering, or making or proposing a donation), communicating with us by phone, email or letter or filling out a survey.
+For example, personal information that you give us by filling in forms on our websites or offline, communicating with us by phone, email or letter or filling out a survey.